WebriQHQ/webriqpage-webfactories1/posts/search-engine-marketing-trends-for-2013.md

 title: Search Engine Marketing Trends for 2013
 shortdesc: "The hot trends in search engine marketing are AuthorRank, Publisher Authority and Social Media Behavior  SEO and Search Marketing in general have both seen many changes in the past 24 months.
 As a webmaster, digital marketer or tech savvy business owner you are surely familiar with the two major algorithm updates, Panda and Penguin, which Google introduced in 2011 and 2012, respectively.
 Both of these major changes were not events, but rather the beginning of a new way to rank keywords and websites.  "
 cmsUserSlug: ""
-date: 2013-08-30T00:00:00+08:00
+date: 2013-08-29T16:00:00.000Z
 banner: /img/uploads/search-engine-marketing-trends-for-2013.jpg
 categories: recent-blog
 writer: Philippe Bodart
 ---

-**The hot trends in search engine marketing are AuthorRank, Publisher Authority and Social Media Behavior**
+### The hot trends in search engine marketing are AuthorRank, Publisher Authority and Social Media Behavior

 SEO and Search Marketing in general have both seen many changes in the past 24 months.
 As a webmaster, digital marketer or tech savvy business owner you are surely familiar with the two major algorithm updates, Panda and Penguin, which Google introduced in 2011 and 2012, respectively.